dobraczka/klinker/README.md

 ```
 This would be similar to the steps described in the above usage section.

 In order to precisely reproduce the results from the paper we provide (adapted) run scripts from our SLURM batch scripts in the `run_scripts` folder.
-We recommend to `git checkout paper` to checkout out the tagged commit on which the experiments were run since future development does not aim to be backwards compatible with this state.
+Please consult the `run_scripts/README.md` for further information.
+For archival purposes the experiment artifacts and the source code are stored in [Zenodo](https://zenodo.org/records/12774407).